jackson-morris/jackson-morris.github.io/_pages/motivic_homotopy_resources.md

 author_profile: true
 ---

 On this page are open problems and resources in various topics in motivic homotopy theory.
+The resources in motivic homotopy theory that I have found useful tend to be papers.

 Open Problems
 =====